A delivery driver got stuck in a client’s driveway during the Texas storm. The couple took her in for five days.

 Day 5 Stranded with a Stranger Story time.
 So if you know me, you know that on the weekend I work for delivery...Posted by Chelsea Timmons on Thursday, February 18, 2021

 “How AMAZINGLY BLESSED am I right in this moment?!” she wrote.
-“Blessed that out of all the places for my car to get stuck, that it was their flowerbed and not a ditch.
+“Blessed that out of all the places for my car to get stuck, that it was their flower bed and not a ditch.
 Blessed that they were willing to let the ‘Delivery Driver’ into their home in the midst of a pandemic.
 Blessed that during the time of a food shortage, they were willing to share their meals.”

 “I can’t believe everything that has happened,” she concluded.
 “Beyond grateful that I have been able to find comfort with strangers during this unprecedented Winter Storm.”